marymacmurray/weteach/README.md

 </br>

 * Deployment instructions
- 1. Normal heroku deployment, except that there is an environment variable used for securing the authentication with a secret key, check out  `application_controller.rb` to see that.
+  1. <b>Backend</b>: Normal heroku deployment, except that there is an environment variable used for securing the authentication with a secret key, check out  `application_controller.rb` to see that.
+  2. <b>Frontend:</b>  See more info below.
+Normal surge deployment, except that react routing uses 200.html instead of index.html.

 ### ✏️ Steps to get your frontend up and running